SquawkBus/squawkbus/README.md

 ### Selectfeed

 Combining "notification" and "sending" enables a "selectfeed" pattern.
-This is where a client only provides streaming data, when it has been requested.
+This is where a client only provides streaming data when it has been requested.
 This can be compared to the broadcast pattern when all data is sent to all clients.

 Typically the client will be sent an initial data set (image)